davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 ## Context

 Publishing Domain Events can be as easy as calling `kafkaTemplate.send()` whenever you need to.
-But doing so has a big
+But doing so has a
 problem:

 - In normal use cases we will firstly write to database and then send events to Kafka, yet these two operations cannot